-Many people around the country celebrate Halloween by carving pumpkins into spooky, silly, or creative Jack-o-lanterns.
+Many people around the country celebrate Halloween by carving and displaying pumpkins.
 However, outside of local grocery stores and farmer's markets, many don't know where to get a pumpkin this time of year.
 Fortunately, there are plenty of pumpkin patches near Albuquerque where you can pick-your-own orange squash and enjoy some family-friendly entertainment, too.

-Whether you're living in or visiting Albuquerque this October or November, consider stopping by one of these local farms and patches to get your pumpkin instead of your neighborhood market.
-Not only will you be supporting Albuquerque farmers and agribusinesses, but a day at the farm is also a great way to enjoy the fall weather of Albuquerque.
+Consider stopping by one of these local farms and patches to get your pumpkin to support Albuquerque farmers and enjoy a day at the farm in the beautiful New Mexico fall weather.

 Galloping Grace Pumpkin Patch

 Head over to the Santa Ana Star Center in Rio Rancho, New Mexico, for the annual Galloping Grace Pumpkin Patch.
 Open daily in October from 9 a.m. to 6 p.m., this multi-acre patch has pumpkins, a mini corn maze, a roping arena, duck races, a corn pit, a harvest maze, tractor races, and other activities geared toward younger kids.
 There is also a country store and fall decor for sale.
 The patch supports the Galloping Grace Youth Ranch in Rio Rancho, where any child can ride horses and learn about ranch life and responsibilities.

 Galloping Grace also has summer camps and special seasonal activities for children.